davesteele/todo.txt-gtd/README.md

 I've come to prefer [ToPydo](https://pypi.org/project/topydo/), for its support of [threshold dates and recurrence](https://github.com/mpcjanssen/simpletask-android/blob/master/app/src/main/assets/extensions.en.md).
-Note that it needs a [small
-change](https://github.com/davesteele/topydo/commit/fafee24beb4718f375a921f3b4772c5fea37d7ac)
-to avoid eliminating blank lines.
+Note that, for versions prior to 0.14, ToPydo needs a [small change](https://github.com/davesteele/topydo/commit/fafee24beb4718f375a921f3b4772c5fea37d7ac) to avoid eliminating blank lines.
 Make sure to use the '-a' option to disable auto-archive on task completion (or set the config "archive_filename" to no